 About the School

-The American Ballet Theatre William J. Gillespie School at Segerstrom Center for the Arts is an expansion of a 28-year relationship between the Center and American Ballet Theatre.
+The American Ballet Theatre William J. Gillespie School at Segerstrom Center for the Arts is an expansion of the longtime relationship between the Center and American Ballet Theatre.
 The school, which opened in September 2015, combines the resources of American Ballet Theatre, America’s National Ballet Company®, and Segerstrom Center, one of the world’s leading presenters of dance.
 It offers unrivaled opportunities for training and nurturing future generations of dancers and dance audiences as well as furthering the development and evolution of dance.
 The school carries the name of Orange County philanthropist William J. Gillespie, who has been a board member of ABT since 1999 and an enthusiastic and generous donor to the Center for much of the institution’s history.

 The ABT Gillespie School provides students with the highest quality of classical ballet training through the American Ballet Theatre National Training Curriculum.
 ABT National Training Curriculum is a comprehensive set of age-appropriate, outcome-based guidelines with an emphasis on proper placement as well as safe progressions of movement while remaining sensitive to the needs of younger dancers.
 The curriculum offers students a rich knowledge of classical ballet technique incorporating elements of the French, Italian and Russian schools of training.
 The ABT Gillespie School is modeled after the program used at the renowned ABT Jacqueline Kennedy Onassis School in New York.
 Classes include classical ballet technique, pointe, boy’s class, character and body conditioning.
 All classes are held in the Center's studios that have been used for rehearsals by all of the world’s leading international ballet companies.